isaacmayard/z-prefix/README.md

 * Run `npm start` to start running your back-end

+* The faker seed data is currently set for only 5 entries, but can support any number of items.

 **4. Front-end**

 **NOTE: be sure to change directory to the front-end**